 As a result, post-frame construction has become increasingly popular in recent years.

-Besides the above, post-frame construction has several other advantages over other building structures like stick-built homes.
+Besides the above, post-frame construction has several advantages over structures like stick-built homes.
 These include:

 - It is more versatile than other types of construction

-- The process to build is also speedier and it is easier to construct than other types with very less site preparation
+- The building process is also speedier and easier to construct than other types, with significantly less site preparation.

 - No load-bearing interior walls with extra-large wall openings for doors and windows

-- The final product you get is much safer because of the force that is transferred into the ground
+- The final product you get is much safer because of the force transferred into the ground.

 - Offers better pole barn foundation options with a wide range of exterior add-ons